lancenacabuan/Shaliah/README.md

-Given this, how might early Christian claims about Jesus fit or conflict? - If the earliest believers said "Jesus is the Messiah, exalted to God's right hand," a Jew could accept that as akin to Psalm 110:1–God invites the lord (Messiah) to sit at His right hand.
+Given this, how might early Christian claims about Jesus fit or conflict? - If the earliest believers said "Jesus is the Messiah, exalted to God's right hand," a Jew could accept that as akin to Psalm 110:1 – God invites the lord (Messiah) to sit at His right hand.
 That's a huge honor, but not necessarily making Messiah equal to God.
 A concept of an **exalted agent (Messiah)** was within some Jewish expectation (though not all expected a super-exalted heavenly Messiah; many expected